Maureen Luschini, VMD, DACVECC

 Diplomate, American College of Veterinary Emergency and Critical Care

-Maureen Luschini is currently a practice owner, medical director and criticalist at the Veterinary Medical Center of Central New York.
+Maureen Luschini is currently a medical director and criticalist at the Veterinary Medical Center of Central New York.
 She obtained her VMD at the University of Pennsylvania in 2006 where she graduated cum laude.
 She then went on to complete a small animal rotating internship at Cornell University.

 Following her internship, she was the first resident to complete a small animal emergency/critical care residency at Cornell University, and she obtained board certification in 2010.